 As Clinton Franciscans, we look to the spirit of Saint Francis of Assisi.
 As awareness of the importance of Saint Clare of Assisi to the Franciscan family grew, we also recognize her as part of our founding charism.

 As members of the Third Order Regular of the Franciscan family, first known as Penitents, our particular charism is one of ongoing conversion.
-We are on a life-long journey of turning to God and learning to living nonviolently as sister to everyone and all of creation.
+We are on a life-long journey of turning to God and learning to live nonviolently as sister to everyone and all of creation.

 Chapter Commitment Statement